-Variable Name Spaeth Name Normalizations issue ISSUE varIssues (278)
+Variable Name Spaeth Name ISSUE Normalizations varIssues (278) Issue ISSUE valissues (278)

 This variable identifies the issue for each decision.
 Although criteria for the identification of issues are hard to articulate, the focus here is on the subject matter of the controversy (e.g., sex discrimination, state tax, affirmative action) rather than its legal basis (e.g., the equal protection clause) (see the variable lawType).